luismartinezs/flexbox-practice/instructions.md

 # Instructions

-This is a guided tutorial to learn the basics about using flex box to create layouts
+This is a guided tutorial to learn the basics about using flexbox to create layouts.

-The exercises folder contains all exercises, starting from `a` up to `j`

-The `index.html` files import styles from two files:

-- `basic.css`: General styles to make things look good, you don't need to change these
-- `style.css`: In each exercise sub folder there is such a file.
-You will change these files to complete the exercises

-## About this tutorial

-These way this tutorial is built is a bit different than usual.

-Behind it is the idea that to really learn something, repetition is needed.
-Most tutorials leave repetition up to the student, at most mentioning that practice is important.
-This tutorial aims to incorporate repetition.

-Another idea is that of ever-increasing difficulty.
-Every exercise has levels of difficulty that progressively hand-hold the student less and less.
-Students should progress from level 1 to higher levels.
+It assumes some basic knowledge about html and css, but no knowledge about flexbox.
+It's for beginners.

-## How to use it
+## How to use this tutorial

 1. I highly recommend you use [visual studio code](https://code.visualstudio.com/) to open this folder.